- Marcus Porcius Cato and Lucius Valerius Flaccus serve as censors;

 There was a fierce debate in the Senate this year about whether or not the two praetors Gaius Calpurnius Piso and Lucius Quinctius would be allowed to take their armies home from Spain.
 This was opposed by the new praetors, who obviously wanted to command a crack army of veterans instead of newly levied and very green troops.
 The new praetors received support from one of the consuls and some of the people’s tribunes, while the other consul and the remaining tribunes supported Calpurnius and Quinctius and their legates.
 The former tribunes threatened to use their right of veto against a Senate decree ordering the armies to be sent home, while the latter threatened to veto any other decision.
 In the end, a sort of compromise was reached.
 Several thousand new recruits were transported to Spain, so that veterans and soldiers who had shown exceptional bravery could return home.

-When Calpurnius and Quinctius themselves returned to Rome later that year, they were both awarded a triumph unanimously.
+When Calpurnius and Quinctius themselves returned to Rome later this year, they were both awarded a triumph unanimously.
 Hispania Ulterior was at peace for the moment.
 Hostilities did continue in neighbouring Hispania Citerior, where Aulus Terentius Varro conquered the city of Corbio (perhaps near modern Sangüesa) in the territory of the Suessetani.
 The inhabitants were subsequently sold as slaves, and that was the end of the unrest in this part of the Roman world.

 Also this year, there was a rather curious incident with a constitutional dimension when the praetor Gaius Decimius suddenly died.
-There were many candidates who wanted to be elected as his successor, among them one Quintus Fulvius Flaccus, who had already been elected curule aedile (according to Livius it was for the next year.
+There were many candidates who wanted to be elected as his successor, among them one Quintus Fulvius Flaccus, who had already been elected curule aedile (according to Livius it was for the next year).
 He turned out to be a clear favourite to succeed the deceased praetor.
 This was hardly surprising, as he was from a distinguished family and his father had held the consulship four times.
 Some people’s tribunes argued that this amounted to the simultaneous holding of two curule offices, which was against the law.
 Others claimed that the Roman people should be allowed to elect any candidate it wanted.